Dynamic Collaboration

 Major: Public Health

-Mandy is a junior from Birmingham, Alabama majoring in Public Health with aspirations to go to Law School.
-She is also a Signature Programs intern at The Martin Luther King Center.
-Growing up in her hometown of Birmingham, Alabama sparked Mandy's interest in studying the impacts of Environmental Racism in low income and communities of color.
+Mandy is a junior from Birmingham, Alabama majoring in public health with aspirations to go to law school.
+She is also a signature programs intern at the UK Martin Luther King Center.
+Growing up in Birmingham sparked Mandy's interest in studying the impacts of environmental racism in low-income and communities of color.
 Her goal with research through SPARK and her aspirations of becoming an attorney are to leave a positive impact on her community and invoke positive change.

 Lily-Kate Hubbs